 We are creatures of habit.
 I don’t even think we realize all of the little habits we pick up.
-Over the years, we form habits… some good and some not so good.
+Over the years, we form habits… some good and some bad habits.
 And as you know, habits are hard to break.
 But, if you want to intentionally change your behaviour for the better, you can create new healthy habits.

 What are healthy habits?
 They are healthy things that become like second-nature.
 This could be getting in the habit of eating healthier and drinking more water.
 Or it could be moving more and taking the dog for a daily walk.
 Or it could be work related, or spiritual, or… There are so many areas in our lives that could be improved and made easier if we created new habits.

 Getting into the habit of doing something is often easier said than done.
 We seem to acquire bad habits without any effort, but getting into a “good” habit can be a little more challenging.
 I’ve read that it takes more than a month of doing something repeatedly in order for it to become a habit.

 - Watch less tv

 - Reduce your waste